Ephrathah0/Explore-Ethiopia/README.md

 # Explore_Ethiopia
-Internship Project for Icog- ACC
+Sample demonstration one page website for Icog- ACC students using html, css, js, and bootstrap